sushil2601/javaScript_practise/REACT.md

 Q. How does React handle event handling?
 Ans:-
-    React handles event handling by using synthetic events, which are cross-browser wrappers around native browser events.
+    React handles event handling by using synthetic events.
 When an event is triggered, React creates a synthetic event object and passes it to the event handler function.

 Q. What are error boundaries in react?
 Ans:-